 The Gannon Health and Counseling Center will schedule an appointment for testing for students showing symptoms.
-You are required to communicate your results to the Gannon Health and Counseling Center once you receive them.
-If you test positive for COVID-19 you will be required to stay in isolation until you test negative for COVID-19.
-More details will be communicated from the Gannon Health and Counseling Center to students in this situation.
+If you test positive for COVID-19 you will be required to stay in isolation and follow instruction provided by Health Center.

 STUDENT F.A.Q.
 COVID-19 PROTOCOLS AT GANNON